Giants WR Tate suspended 4 games for fertility drug use

 Giants coach Pat Shurmur declined comment, saying the team will see what happens.

-Tate can practice in training camp but will not be able to play in the first four regular-season games unless his suspension is overturned.
+Tate practiced Saturday and he can practice throughout training camp.
+He will not be able to play in the first four regular-season games unless his suspension is overturned.
 That rarely happens.

-Tate and general manager Dave Gettleman spoke to the media on Friday and neither mentioned the suspension.
+Tate, who signed a four-year, $37.5 million contract, including $23 million guaranteed, and general manager Dave Gettleman spoke to the media on Friday.
+Neither mentioned the suspension.

 The Giants’ receiving corps has been swamped by injuries in the first three days of training camp.